Our Museum attracts a team of regular volunteers, without whom it would simply be an interesting, listed building full of glass-encased exhibits.

 The majority of our volunteers are craftspeople, often prizewinners.
 However, other volunteers also maintain a beautiful garden – challenging in the Shetland climate- supply a gift shop full of unique, high-quality items, provide home-bakes to share, help our Seasonal Custodian with housekeeping, set up new exhibitions, organise the Archive and library, help with IT, or take photographs for the website and advertising.
 Once the doors have closed for the winter, they help take down exhibitions, pack away precious Collection items, mend spinning wheels, or catalogue new acquisitions.

-Aged between 19 – 90, our volunteer demonstrators share with visitors their knowledge and expertise of yarn and patterns, as well as their knowledge of Shetland history, environment and culture.
+Our volunteer demonstrators are aged between 49 – 90, with occasional visits from the Peerie Makkers and students on holiday.
+They share with visitors their knowledge and expertise of yarn and patterns, as well as their knowledge of Shetland history, environment and culture.
 Many of them naturally use the Shetland dialect, but can slip easily into “proper” English for the visitors’ benefit, often finding similar knitting terms in another’s language.

 Visitors can admire the delicacy of knitted lace or the intricacy of Fair Isle patterns displayed behind glass, then turn to see exactly the same standard produced by a volunteer knitting beside them.
 Most Shetland knitters still use the traditional knitting belt, which always delights the visitors.
 Many hesitantly try one, then often proceed to buy one in the shop.
 One ecstatic woman who had ceased knitting due to painful hands discovered that, by using a belt, she could knit again !